-Cats puff their tails to make themselves appear as big as possible and ward off predators or competitors.
-Understanding whether your cat’s tail puffs up due to play and excitement, or fear and aggression can help you decide what you can do to make your kitty feel better.
+Cats puff their tails to make themselves appear as big as possible and ward off predators or rival animals.
+Understanding whether your cat’s tail puffs up due to playfulness and excitement, or fear and aggression, can help you to determine what can be done to make your cat feel more relaxed.

 What Does a Puffed Up Tail Mean?

-Cats are evolutionarily predisposed to perform specific actions that help them look intimidating when facing a threat.
-According to The Ohio State University, puffing the tail is one method that helps them look as big as possible.
+Cats are evolutionarily predisposed to performing specific actions that make them look intimidating when faced with a threat.
+According to The Ohio State University, puffing the tail makes a cat look much bigger.

-Technically, your cat may not even be in danger, especially in the comfort of its home.
-However, it is still ancestrally wired to jump into the offensive without the need of warning.
-This is because cats aren’t really at the top of the food chain.
-A predator or even a more dominant neighborhood cat can encroach in its territory and pose a threat.
+Your cat may not even be in danger, especially in the comfort of its own home.
+However, it is still ancestrally wired to jump into the offensive without the need for a warning.
+This is because cats aren’t at the top of the food chain.
+A predator or a more dominant neighborhood cat can encroach in its territory and pose a threat.

-A big, puffy tail is a reflexive body language for cats to help scare away other animals that are higher up in the food chain.
+A big, puffy tail is a reflexive body language for cats that helps scare away other animals that are higher up in the food chain.

 How Does a Cat’s Tail Puff Up?

-A cat’s tail appears bigger when muscles in the skin at the base of the hair contract.
+A cat’s tail appears bigger when muscles in the skin contract.
 The contraction lifts each hair away from the skin.
 This is similar to how humans have goosebumps.
 In cats, the physical process that transitions from a sleek coat to instant pouf-ball is called piloerection.